wolfhagenj/woolmixmod/README.md

-# woolmixmod: Untangling the Zooarchaeological Evidnece for Intensive Wool Production in Northern Mesopotamia, c.
+# woolmixmod: Untangling the Zooarchaeological Evidence for Intensive Wool Production in Northern Mesopotamia, c.
 4500-1500 cal.
 BC

 This GitHub repository maintains the code and data files necessary to reproduce the analyses of the manuscript "Wool They, Won’t They: Untangling the Zooarchaeological Evidence for Intensive Wool Production in Northern Mesopotamia c.
 4500-1500 cal.
 BC”, authored by Max D. Price and Jesse Wolfhagen, submitted to the *Journal of Anthropological Archaeology*.
 The methods rely on [Stan](https://mc-stan.org/) for Bayesian analysis and are written for use in the R statistical computing framework.